gmr/queries/README.rst

         application.listen(8888)
         ioloop.IOLoop.instance().start()

-.. [*] The Queries simple API methods are synchronous only and should not be used in an asynchronous Tornado application.
+.. [*] Simple API methods are not asynchronous and should not be used in an asynchronous Tornado application.

 Inspiration
 -----------